Collaborating with Family Members using GEDitCOM II and GEDitCOM

 1. Start the Terminal app

-2. Navigate to the folder you want to contain your working copy
+2. Navigate to the folder you want to contain your working copy (for GEDitCOM, this folder should be within your genealogy workspace folder, or be the workspace folder itself)

 3. Use the svn command: